Code-Institute-Submissions/moscarellar-ci-5/README.md

 ## Development

+Development
-1. Clone [CI repository]
+1. Clone the CI repository.
-2. Open your IDE and connect to your repo: npm install
+2. Open your IDE and navigate to the repository.
+Install dependencies using the command "npm install".
-3. Add your personal url for the deployed DRF API at axiosDefaults.js
+3. In the project, locate the file axiosDefaults.js.
+This file contains the API endpoint for the DRF API.
+Replace the existing URL with the URL of the deployed DRF API.
+4. Make any necessary changes to the project code.
-3. Git add, commit and push all changes to your repo.
+5. Use Git to add, commit, and push all changes to your repository.

+Deployment
-4. Create or log in to an account on Heroku.
+1. Create a Heroku account or log in to your existing account.
-5. Create a new app on Heroku.
+2. Create a new application on Heroku.
-6. Go down to Manual deploy and select deploy branch for early deployment.
+3. Connect the Heroku application to your Git repository by following the instructions provided in the Heroku dashboard.
+Set up any necessary environment variables in the Heroku app settings.
+4. In the Heroku dashboard, go to the "Deploy" tab.
+Under the "Deployment method" section, select "GitHub" as the deployment method.
+5. Choose the repository and branch you want to deploy.
+6. Enable automatic deploys if desired.
+7. Click the "Deploy Branch" button to deploy the app to Heroku.
+8. Once the app is deployed, click the "Open app" button in the Heroku dashboard to view the live application.